FragnaroK/Inter/Documentation/process/README.md

      > node-preview and node-details are separated components

 I made a pipe to transform MB to GB and have more readable data.

+## Day 3 - Finishing structure and test data showing

+I'm finishing the last table `node-details` to show detailed info about the clicked node.
+I'm doing some research about charts and some libraries, I find one who seems to be efficient and easy to implement.

+On the other hand, in `node-details` table, I made a very simple estructure following the design:

+1. **It has two sections**:

+   - Ram
+   - Disk

+2. **The sections are divided in:**

+   - Text stats: To show in plane text the details
+   - Chart stats: To show in animated charts the details

+---

+A problem arise with the chart library, but I'm looking for a solution. **The problem is:**

+- When I want to show the chart, it doesn't appear, I think it is because the variables used are initializing without any `node` because there is no node when the chart want to render, and it throw error.

+**Solution progress:**

+- May the best solution is verify that the node really exist before renderize the chart.
+- It existed, but the problem was the library, when you set some data in the chart, you can't change it individualy.
+The solution(for now) was set all the data again.

+---

+Finished a part of the design:

+- Added Header with sidebar to add new routes
+- I used CSS GRID and flexbox to organize the content of the dashboard
+- Table with the list almost finished, just a few details to add (like font and some effects)
+- Details table data showing correctly and sync with clicks in the list of previews

+Tomorrow I'm going to finish with the design and then focus in **the API and self update**